Table Of Contents

 Best Time to Trade: The “Active-Only” Principle

-The FOREX market never sleeps, but not every hour is worth your risk.
+The FOREX market never sleeps, my view is that not every hour is worth your risk.
 The “active-only” principle is simple: trade when the market is alive, stand aside when it isn’t.
 Overlaps, London with New York, or Tokyo with London, deliver the best mix of liquidity and volatility.
 That’s when spreads are tight, execution is sharp, and intraday ranges stretch wide enough to justify your stop-loss and take-profit levels.
 Scheduled economic releases also inject energy, often sparking moves of 50–100 pips in the majors within minutes.

 Applying the active-only principle means planning trades around the clock, not just the chart.
 Build your strategy around overlaps and data events, then step back when the market goes flat.
 It’s a discipline that saves capital, sharpens win rates, and keeps you aligned with the hours when FOREX actually offers opportunity.